Aaron-338/farmlore/PestManagementChatbot_Guide.md

 The foundation is now set with the Docker architecture updated to include Ollama.
 The next step is implementing the actual integration code within the application.

-## Implementing OllamaEngine
+## Implementing OllamaHandler

-To complete the integration, you need to create the `ollama_engine.py` file in the same directory as `prolog_engine.py`.
+To complete the integration, you need to create the `ollama_handler.py` file in the same directory as `prolog_engine.py`.
 Here's the implementation:

 ```python
 """